TT1nKer/remoteShell/START_HERE.md

 **Q: Can I avoid touching my home PC entirely?**
 A: No. You must perform at least one setup operation to install the server.

+**Q: Windows opened .ps1 file with Notepad, how to run it?**
+A: Don't double-click!
+Right-click → "Run with PowerShell", or open PowerShell as Admin and run `.\setup-ssh-windows-safe.ps1`

 **Q: What if I don't have a public IP?**
 A: Use the Tailscale solution.